VinhNguyenTCU/VinhNguyenTCU/README.md

 # Hi there, I'm Vinh Nguyen 👋

 # 💫 About Me:
 “Be grateful for your imperfections.
-It is thanks to them that you are alive and evolving.”<br><br>🔭 I am currently working on CryptoSphere.<br>👨‍🎓 A sophomore in Computer Science and Mathematics at TCU.<br>🏀 Besides coding, I love Basketball and 8 Ball Pool.<br>✨ Fun fact: My name is similar to the first syllable of the word "vintage".<br><br>
+It is thanks to them that you are alive and evolving.”<br><br>🔭 I am currently working on CryptoSphere and Hogwarts Artifacts Online using Spring Boot and ThymeLeaf.<br>👨‍🎓 A sophomore in Computer Science and Mathematics at TCU.<br>🏀 Besides coding, I love Basketball and 8 Ball Pool.<br>✨ Fun fact: My name is similar to the first syllable of the word "vintage".<br><br>

 ## 🌐 Socials: